How Will Having a Child with Down Syndrome Affect My Family?

 - Down Syndrome Radio

-A podcast on rasing children with Down syndrome from a dad's perspective
+Offers a periodic podcast about raising children with Down syndrome from a dad's perspective

 - Family Village Online

-A global community that integrates information, resources, and communication opportunities on the Internet for persons with cognitive and other disabilities.
+Integrates resources and communication opportunities on the Internet for persons with cognitive and other disabilities

 - Little Hearts